opnfv/opnfvdocs/docs/release/installation.introduction.rst

 infrastructure.
 A composition of components, tools and configurations is identified in OPNFV as a deployment scenario.

-The various OPNFV scenarios provide unique features and capabilities that you may want to leverage, and it is important to understand your required target platform capabilities before installing and configuring your scenarios.
+Various OPNFV scenarios provide unique features and capabilities that you may want to leverage, and it is important to understand your required target platform capabilities before installing and configuring your scenarios.